 Accessibility design for people with learning support needs

-Boards must meet the legal requirements for making your school accessible for students, their caregivers and staff with special needs.
+Boards must meet the legal requirements for making your school accessible for students, their caregivers and staff with learning support needs.

-You need to work towards making your school accessible for students, caregivers and staff who have special needs.
+You need to work towards making your school accessible for students, caregivers and staff who have learning support needs.
 As a board, you must meet the legal requirements for access to your school.

-It is most cost effective to do accessibility upgrades when you are doing other work, even if your school doesn’t currently have any people with special needs.
+It is most cost effective to do accessibility upgrades when you are doing other work, even if your school doesn’t currently have any people with learning support needs.

 When working with your designer to design a new building, or upgrade an existing one, consider how to make the building accessible.

 Use the School Evaluation of the Physical Environment (SEPE) survey tool when planning upgrades to your school.

 Creating accessible car parks and drop-off zones

 You should consider providing a parking space for people with disabilities.

-As a school board, you must meet the following legal requirements for access to schools for students with special education needs.
+As a school board, you must meet the following legal requirements for access to schools for students with learning support needs.
 Some of these provisions also apply to access for staff and caregivers.